Unleash/unleash/docs/deploy/securing-unleash.md

 ## Securing the Client API

-A common way to support client access is to use pre-shared secrets.
-This can be solved by having clients send a shared key in an HTTP header with every client request to the Unleash API.
-All official Unleash clients should support this.
+A common way to support client access is to use API tokens.
+[Create a token](../api/token.md).
+Then use the token when configuring the client

 In the [Java client](https://github.com/Unleash/unleash-client-java#custom-http-headers) this would look like this: